Simple Baselines for Image Restoration

 \subsection{Applications}

-We apply the proposed NAFNet to various image restoration tasks, and the training settings following the ablation study if not specified, except that NAFNet is enlarged by increasing the width from 32 to 64.
+We apply NAFNet to various image restoration tasks, follow the training settings of ablation study if not specified, except that it is enlarged by increasing the width from 32 to 64.
 Besides, batch size and total training iterations are 64 and 400K respectively, following \cite{chen2021hinet}.
 Random crop augmentation is applied.
 We report the mean of three experimental results.
 The baseline is enlarged to achieve better results, details in the appendix.